-If a student is requesting a withdrawal from some but not all courses, the documentation must clearly indicate the reason for such a request and why the reason for the request impacts some but not all of the courses for the given term.
+If a student is requesting a retroactive withdrawal from some but not all courses, the documentation must clearly indicate the reason for such a request and why the reason for the request impacts some but not all of the courses for the given term.

 It is highly recommended that students requesting a retroactive withdrawal consult with the Financial Aid Office to ensure that their aid will not be impacted by the withdrawal.
-Retroactive withdrawals are not eligible for refund of tuition or return of tuition assistance.
-Students using tuition assistance (TA) might be required to repay the TA for any course subject to a retroactive withdraw.
-Students are urged to consult with their education service officer regarding implications before submitting request for retroactive withdrawal.
+Retroactive withdrawals are not eligible for refund of tuition or return of tuition assistance (TA).
+Students using TA should contact their education service officer (ESO) for guidance before seeking a retroactive withdrawal.